What is Heterogeneity?

 In statistics, heterogeneity is a vital concept that appears in various contexts, and its definition varies accordingly.
 Heterogeneity can indicate differences within individual samples, between samples, and between experimental results in a meta-analysis.
 It also applies to an assumption violation regarding errors in linear models.
 This post focuses on these statistical definitions of heterogeneity and shows you how to identify and test it statistically.

-You can use a measure of dispersion to assess heterogeneity.
+You can use a measure of dispersion to assess heterogeneity in samples.
 For example, higher standard deviation values indicate the sample is more diverse.
 Conversely, lower values indicate the items tend to be similar.
 When there is perfect homogeneity, all the objects in the sample are the same, and the standard deviation equals zero.

 You can also plot your data to evaluate heterogeneity.
-In the histogram below, Group C is more diverse than Group A because the items in Group C spread out further.
+In the histogram below, Sample C is more heterogenous than Sample A because the items in Sample C spread out further.
 This broader spread represents greater heterogeneity.

 Heterogeneity Between Samples